weijieyong/weijieyong.github.io/_pages/about.md

 - Excellent Student Award
   - Awarded to the two most outstanding students in the whole program.

+- Monash Bridge Building Competition
+  - Got first place at both regional and national levels.

+- Malaysian Computing Competition
+  - Earned a Gold Award both in individual and team categories with a perfect score.

 - Asia-Pacific Mathematical Olympiad
   - I was among the 10 national representatives for Malaysia in the competition.